 Child Friendly: Yes, if children are used to walks of this distance and overall ascent.

 Dog Friendly: Yes, but note there are stiles to cross.
-Must be on lead on public roads and around any cattle or sheep (highly likely!) encountered.
+Must be on lead on public roads and around any cattle or sheep encountered.
+Note: you are likely to encounter farm livestock on this walk and access to the hill may not be advised during lambing season.

 Refreshments: Options in Inverurie and Oldmeldrum.